 Women and girls lauded for role in science in Sudan

-Member of the Transitional Sovereignty Council (TSC) Aisha Musa El Saeed has hailed women and girls for the increasing role they play in developing science and shaping the scientific future in the world.
+Member of the Sovereignty Council Aisha Mousa has hailed women and girls for the increasing role they play in developing science and shaping the scientific future in the world.

-The TSC member, addressing the Sudan University of Science and Technology for the celebration of the International Day of Women and Girls in Science on Thursday, organized by the UNESCO Chair for Women in Science and Technology, in cooperation with the UNESCO Office in Khartoum, said that the victory of women in Sudan in the field of science is a double victory, as it combines academic excellence and overcoming the complex conditions for women's education.
+Addressing the Sudan University of Science and Technology for the celebration of the International Day of Women and Girls in Science on Thursday, organized by the UNESCO Chair for Women in Science and Technology, in cooperation with the UNESCO Office in Khartoum, Mousa said that the victory of women in Sudan in the field of science is a double victory, as it combines academic excellence and overcoming the complex conditions for women's education.

 She stressed the importance of supporting girls to enter the world of science in order to develop it, calling for providing equal opportunities for both genders to contribute to setting the building blocks of sustainable development that the world seeks to realize by 2030.